kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 No changes required to maintain previous behavior.

 To make use of the enhancement, user can update `volumeClaimTemplates` of existing StatefulSets.
-One can also update `volumeClaimUpdatePolicy` to `InPlace` in order to rollout the changes automatically.
+One can also update `volumeClaimUpdateStrategy` to `InPlace` in order to rollout the changes automatically.

 ### Version Skew Strategy